coq/coq/dev/ci/README-users.md

   that it takes longer than when we are just requesting to integrate a simple (and already fully prepared) patch.

-- You do not push, to the branches that we test, commits that haven't been first tested to compile with the corresponding branch(es) of Coq.
+- You do not push, to the branch that we test, commits that haven't been first tested to compile with the corresponding branch of Coq.

   For that, we recommend setting a CI system for you project, see [supported CI images for Coq](#supported-ci-images-for-coq) below.